bastislack/highline-freestyle/README.md

 # How to use the app in the current state

-Open one terminal and run npx json-server --watch data/tricklist.json --port 8000\
-Open one terminal and run npx json-server --watch data/combolist.json --port 7000\
+Open one terminal and in the backend folder run nodemon server\
-Open one terminal and run npm start\
+Open one terminal and in the frontend folder run npm start\
-Wait until json-servers have been started then refresh the webpage

 # Getting Started with Create React App